-- 1 tb. coconut sugar or brown sugar
+- 1 tbsp coconut sugar (or light brown sugar)

-- 1 and ½ to 2 tb. sriracha or other chili sauce
+- 1 and 1/2 tbsp sriracha or other chili sauce (plus more to taste)

-- ½ tb. rice vinegar or other light vinegar
+- ½ tbsp rice vinegar or other light vinegar

-- 1 package circle-shaped wonton wrappers, or a recipe of homemade dumpling dough
+- 1 package circle-shaped wonton wrappers (about 36 sheets) or a recipe of homemade dumpling dough

 - Add half of the avocado and about three quarters of the cooked edamame to a blender.
 Blend until smooth, adding just a splash of water if needed.
 If you don't have a blender that's small/powerful enough to handle this, then you should thoroughly mash together the avocado and edamame instead.